CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 {{<tab "Scale Cluster">}}

-1. Add the `config key` parameter to the JSON template you used during the {{<link title="Set Up Your Virtual Machine for an On-premises HA Scale Cluster" text="scale cluster installation">}}.
+1. Add the `config-key` parameter to the JSON template you used during the {{<link title="Set Up Your Virtual Machine for an On-premises HA Scale Cluster" text="scale cluster installation">}}.
 Edit the file with values for each attribute.

 ```
 cumulus@netq-server:~$ vim /tmp/cluster-install-config.json